The Huge Fight Behind Those Pop-Up Fundraising Banners on Wikipedia

 Critics of the WMF’s fundraising efforts said that only a small percentage of the foundation’s annual budget goes back to the volunteers themselves—that is, the people who produce the content.
 Then again, many Wikipedians oppose the idea that contributors should ever be paid, since this conflict of interest could distort the content of articles and create bizarre gaming incentives like those that existed on the defunct crypto project Everipedia.

 How does the WMF direct funds to the Wikipedia editing community?
 The foundation supports events for volunteers, such as edit-a-thons and the annual user conference, Wikimania.
-They also support volunteers and affiliate groups via grantmaking, which makes up about 13.5% of the foundation’s budget.
-This year’s grant recipients include AfroCROWD, an initiative to create and improve information about black culture and history on Wikipedia, the Wiki Loves Monuments photographic contest in Peru, and several other organizations across the world.
+They also support volunteers and affiliate groups via grant-making, which makes up about 13.5 percent of the foundation’s budget.
+This year’s grant recipients include AfroCrowd, an initiative to create and improve information about Black culture and history on Wikipedia, the Wiki Loves Monuments photography contest in Peru, and several other organizations across the world.

 The WMF also invests in Wikipedia’s technology, though some contributors report that’s a sore subject.
 “We still have a lot of technology on Wikipedia that’s 1990s software, and you don’t find such software anywhere else on the internet,” Rasberry said.
 In an interview, Iskander noted that product and technology have always made up the biggest portion of the foundation’s budget and that there are more than 40 teams devoted to the effort.
 The challenge, Iskander said, is prioritizing requests made by small and medium-sized languages along with those of the large and active community on English Wikipedia.